opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. tip:: **To activate the preview area:**

-    1. In the xsheet select the drawing you want to preview.
+    1. In the Xsheet/Timeline select the drawing you want to preview.

     2. Click the Preview button (|preview|) in the bottom bar of the Convert-to-Vector settings window.